 The Hamilton Beach 10-Cup Food Processor is a good example of what you should expect from this type of appliance.
 It has a large mixing bowl, a pulse setting, multiple speeds, and blade attachments for slicing, shredding, and chopping.
 It also comes with a “bowl scraper,” an attachment that automatically scrapes sticky doughs and batters from the walls of the bowl.

 Whereas a food processor is a great tool for bakers, a blender is a great choice for someone who likes a liquid lunch (either cocktails or smoothies).
 But what if you want both?
 There used to be a pretty clear line between blenders and food processors, but that isn’t the case anymore.
 It’s not uncommon for high-end blenders to be sold with multiple attachments, which gives them the ability to tackle a number of extra tasks.
-The recipe book for the Vitamix 5200, for instance, includes everything from smoothies, to nut butters, to bread dough, to cocktails, to cake mixes.
+The recipe book for the Vitamix 5200, for instance, includes smoothies, nut butters, bread dough, cocktails, and cake mixes.

 So what appliance is right for you?
-Simply speaking, a blender is a better option for items with a lot of liquid, like smoothies and soups, and a food processor is pretty for thicker items, like doughs and butters.
+Simply speaking, a blender is a better option for items with a lot of liquid, like smoothies and soups, and a food processor is slick for thicker items like doughs and butters.
 And since the line between food processor and blender has, well, blended, you can find high-end appliances that handle both tasks admirably.